xiaopeng12138/WACVR/README.md

 A ``config.json`` file is automatically created in WACVR's root directory on startup.

 - You can change this file via the in-game config panel.
 Please take a step back: the controller pointer will automatically be disabled when the controller is too close to the cabinet.
+- You can change ``batFileLocation`` in ``config.json`` to the location of your start.bat file.
+The start.bat will automatically run when you start WACVR.
 - Some options in ``config.json`` are only the index of the dropdown in the panel.
 - You can use the pointer to point the 3rd-person camera and move it to the position you want it to be.